Maxikk26/webapp-inmunostats/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.jsx`.
+You can start editing the page by modifying the pages at `app/...`.
 The page auto-updates as you edit the file.

+I have grouped into two non routable folders the pages inside the project.

+The project is defined to have a main layout `app/layout.jsx` and two specific ones.
+One for the authenticated group `app/(authGroup)/layout.jsx` and one for the unauthenticated group `app/(unAuthGroup)/layout.jsx`.

+The main layout for the authenticated group is made using the drawer component of material-ui and made a component from it so that it can be reusable.
+For more information about the initial stage of the layout check https://mui.com/material-ui/react-drawer/

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.